apache/maven/maven-wrapper/README.md

 download is attempted via curl, wget and, as last resort, by compiling the `./mvn/wrapper/MavenWrapperDownloader.java` file and executing the resulting class.

+If your maven repository is password protected you can specify your username via the environment variable `MVNW_WRAPPER_AUTH_USERNAME` and the password via the environment variable `MVNW_WRAPPER_AUTH_PASSWORD`.

 ## Using a Different Version of Maven

 To switch the version of Maven used to build a project you can initialize it using